cnanders/matlab-ieee/README.md

 # Installation

+This repo and its dependencies are namespaced packages.
+See [Working With Packages in MATLAB](https://github.com/cnanders/matlab-package-notes) for help.

-1. Clone this repo into your MATLAB project, preferably in a “pkgs” directory, e.g.,
+1. Clone this repo and the repos of all [required packages](#requirements) into your MATLAB project, preferably in a “packages” directory.
+See [Recommended Project Structure](#project-structure)
-- project
-	- pkgs
-		- matlab-ieee
-	- file1.m
-	- file2.m
-2. Add the repo to the MATLAB path, e.g., `addpath('pkgs/matlab-ieee');`
-3. Install all [required packages](#requirements) and add them to the MATLAB path in the same fashion
-- project
-	- pkgs
-		- matlab-ieee
-		- matlab-hex
-	- file1.m
-	- file2.m

 <a name="requirements"></a>
 # Required Packages